 The ceremony, which is usually performed by one of the five Foot Guards Regiments from the Army's Household Division, can be traced by to Henry VII’s time when Royal bodyguards were first created.
 A full military band accompanies the march, with music ranging from traditional hymns to even more modern selections such as musicals and pop songs.

-According to The Royal Family, “The ceremony is both a colourful military tradition and an important reminder of the close relationship between the Armed Forces and their Head: the Queen.”
+According to The Royal Family, “The ceremony is both a

-Changing the Guard signifies the transfer of the Old Guard's duties to the New Guard in protecting the Buckingham Palace and St. James's Palace.
+Changing of the Guard signifies the transfer of the Old Guard's duties to the New Guard in protecting the Buckingham Palace and St. James's Palace.
 It takes place every other day during the winter months and every day on summer months strictly at 10:30 GMT.

 The strength of the guard is governed by the Queen's presence, with the number of sentries increased when the Queen is in residence.
-The Royal Navy stepping in for Changing the Guard marks a historic break for the red-outfitted Grenadier Guards while simultaneously adding to the continuous celebrations this 2017 as "The Year of the Navy."
+The Royal Navy stepping in for Changing of the Guard marks a historic break for the red-outfitted Grenadier Guards while simultaneously adding to the continuous celebrations this 2017 as "The Year of the Navy."